Morocco Tour

 Day 7

-Next, we’ll head to Volubilis to explore the UNESCO-listed Roman ruins.
-Although only half of the 40-hectare site has been excavated, key monuments like the Capitol, Basilica, and Forum remain.
-The Capitol, dedicated to Jupiter, Juno, and Minerva, dates back to AD 218.
+Next, we’ll visit Volubilis, a UNESCO-listed Roman site.
+Though only half of its 40 hectares have been excavated, key landmarks such as the Capitol, Basilica, and Forum remain.
+The Capitol, built in AD 218, was dedicated to Jupiter, Juno, and Minerva.

-After touring Volubilis, we’ll continue our 3 week Moroccan journey to Fez for an overnight stay.
+After exploring these ancient ruins, we’ll continue our 3-week Moroccan journey to Fez for an overnight stay.

 Day 8

 Welcome to Fes, the most monumental of the Imperial Cities.
-The medina of Fès el-Bali (Old Fez), a World Heritage site, is an assault on the senses.
-It’s a maze of narrow lanes, covered bazaars, aromatic food stands, craft workshops, mosques, and an endless stream of people.
+The medina of Fès el-Bali, a UNESCO site, is a maze of narrow lanes, covered bazaars, aromatic food stalls, and craft workshops.

 Day 9